 Alinta Energy has been in the Victorian electricity and natural gas for years, offering customers the ‘Fair Deal 43’ – a variable rate two-year market contract with a 43% pay on time discount off usage charges.
 Alinta customers that also sign up to natural gas receive 25% off their natural gas usage when they pay on time.

-AGL on the other hand has several products available, including its flagship Set and Forget plan with a large direct debit discount, as well as its fixed rate Essentials plan.
-This plan freezes your rates for 12 months, protecting you from rising electricity prices.
-It does not include a discount, however.
+AGL on the other hand has several products available, including its flagship Essentials plan that promises low rates and no conditional discount, as well as plans that do provide some discounts.
+The Essentials plan freezes your rates for 12 months, protecting you from rising electricity prices.

 Who is cheapest in Victoria?